MCJack123/craftos2-plugins/README.md

 * Only Plethora Glasses implemented at the moment.
 * No 3D canvas support.
 * Items are not implemented yet.
-* Using any object after the peripheral is deleted will crash.
 * The current SDL version included with CraftOS-PC (2.0.16) is not compatible with this, as this uses a function that will be added in 2.0.18.
+Built DLLs are

 ### Installation
 Drop the `glasses.dll` plugin file into `plugins`, and add the rest of the libraries to the application directory or next to the plugin.